jorgefz/Lince/docs/dev/DevDiary.md

 # Development Diary

+## 24 Aug 2023

+I have made some progress in devising ways of implementing two systems:

+1. The **scene system** could be implemented as both a hashmap and an array.
+It doesn't make much sense to implement it as a stack where you can only push or pop.
+The hashmap would be used to access scenes using a string name, and the array would serve to store the scene data (e.g. callbacks) in contiguous memory.
+Moreover, this allows storing scene callbacks without initialising the scene, and initialised scenes.
+You could first load up all scene callbacks into the hashmap and thus the array with a new function (e.g. `LincePreloadScene` or `LinceRegisterScene`).
+You could tell where an scene has been initalised with an extra boolean parameter - you wouldn't be able to trust whether `scene->data` is NULL because its `on_init` method could be modifying some other global state without using `scene->data`.
+You'd also have more control over cached scenes, choosing when to free up some memory when a scene hasn't been accessed in some time.

+2. When **resolving directories**, allow the user to push custom search paths to a stack.

 ## 21 Aug 2023

 In the last year, I have implemented several major components: a sound system (using Miniaudio), a testing framework (CMocka), an entity-component-system (ECS), a scene system, and UUIDs.
 I have also improve improved tilemaps.